EverGarden13/CV-/docs/COMP5523_Project_Report.md

 This project demonstrates that practical assistive vision technology can be built using standard consumer hardware and open-source software.
 VisionMate-Lite meets its core performance targets and provides genuine utility for navigation assistance through object detection.

-The key achievements include: (1) detection latency of 428ms, meeting the 500ms target, (2) 82% average detection precision across three evaluated object classes (person, chair, car), (3) successful implementation of OCR and scene classification features that work in practice, and (4) reliable cross-platform operation on both Windows and macOS.
+The key achievements include: (1) detection latency of 428ms, meeting the 500ms target, (2) 82% average detection precision across three evaluated object classes (person, chair, car), (3) OCR functionality with 44% text detection rate on 100 standard dataset images, and (4) reliable cross-platform operation on both Windows and macOS.

 The project also highlights the realities of solo development within academic constraints.
-While I implemented a comprehensive system with object detection, OCR, and scene classification, formal quantitative evaluation was limited to object detection on 45 test images.
+While I implemented a comprehensive system with object detection, OCR, and scene classification, formal quantitative evaluation was conducted on object detection (45 images) and OCR (100 images), with scene classification tested manually.
 This focused approach allowed me to get real performance numbers for the core functionality rather than theoretical estimates across all features.
 It's a trade-off between breadth and rigor - I chose to thoroughly evaluate what I could rather than superficially evaluate everything.

 There's definitely room for improvement.
 Future versions could add more object classes through transfer learning or fine-tuning on custom datasets.
 Multi-language OCR support would be straightforward using Tesseract's language packs.
 Better proximity detection using monocular depth estimation models like MiDaS would be more accurate than my current heuristic approach.
 Mobile deployment on iOS/Android would make it more accessible.